 many different Rummy games and in other related card games

-both on and offline.
+both online and offline.
 Rummy has its own language, terminology, words and phrases that have appeared with play over the years.
-Many of these terms are used to describe specific games, plays, hands, dilemmas or situations that arise.
+Many of these terms are used to describe specific games, plays, hands, dilemmas or situations that arise

 Terms which are used in Poker also have been